 Diffuse Interstitial Lung Disease

 Diffuse interstitial (in-tur-STISH-ul) lung disease refers to a large group of lung disorders that affect the interstitium, which is the connective tissue that forms the support structure of the alveoli (air sacs) of the lungs.
-Normally when you inhale, the alveoli fill with air and oxygen passes into the blood stream.
-When you exhale, carbon dioxide passes from the blood into the alveoli and is then expelled from the body.
-When interstitial disease is present, the lung becomes inflamed and stiff, preventing the alveoli from fully expanding.
+Normally when you inhale, the air sacs fill with air and oxygen passes into the blood stream.
+When you exhale, carbon dioxide that passed from the blood into the air sacs is expelled from the body.
+When interstitial lung disease is present, the lung is inflamed and stiff, preventing the air sacs from fully expanding.
 This limits both the delivery of oxygen to the blood stream and the removal of carbon dioxide from the body.
-As the disease progresses, the interstitium and the walls of the alveoli thicken, which further impedes lung function.
+As the disease progresses, the interstitium thickens, which further impedes lung function.

-Blood tests, pulmonary function tests (spirometry), pulse oximetry, chest x-ray, chest CT, bronchoscopy with biopsy, or surgical biopsy may be performed to help diagnose your condition.
+Blood tests, pulmonary function tests (spirometry), pulse oximetry, chest x-ray, chest CT, bronchoscopy with biopsy, surgical biopsy, or a combination of the above may be performed to help diagnose your condition.
 Treatment may depend on the underlying cause of the disease and your health status.
 Medication, respiratory therapy or surgery may be prescribed to help improve lung function.

 What is diffuse interstitial lung disease?

-In a normal lung, the alveoli fill with air during inhalation.
-Oxygen within the air passes through the walls of the alveoli into the blood stream.
-In reverse fashion during exhalation, carbon dioxide passes from the blood into the alveoli.
-When affected by an interstitial lung disease, the tissue supporting the alveoli becomes inflamed and stiff, which makes it difficult for the alveoli to fully expand.
+In a normal lung, the air sacs fill with air during inhalation.
+Oxygen within the air passes through the walls of the air sacs into the blood stream and carbon dioxide passes from the blood into the air sacs.
+When affected by interstitial lung disease, the tissue supporting the air sacs becomes inflamed and stiff, which makes it difficult for the air sacs to fully expand.
 The abnormal interstitium limits the delivery of oxygen to the body and the removal of carbon dioxide from the body.
-As interstitial disease progresses, the supporting tissue scars and thickens the alveolar walls, further decreasing lung function.
+As interstitial lung disease progresses, the interstitium scars and thickens the alveolar walls, further decreasing lung function.
 In some cases, inflammation may be confined to one or more areas of the lung.
 However, it is frequently diffuse, meaning it occurs throughout both lungs.

 Interstitial lung diseases can be grouped based on cause, association with other diseases, or pathology.
-Interstitial lung disease may be associated with autoimmune or inflammatory diseases such as:
+Interstitial lung disease may be associated with:

 - rheumatoid arthritis